ProgUn1corn/Qlourie_Astral_R/README.md

 - Two layer WRC style rear wing with winglet attached
 - Rear wing endplate aerodynamics for better control when sliding
 - Total about 400kg of downforce at 200km/h
+## Misc
+- 25KG ballast for center of gravity adjustment
+- Driver weight included in racing seat part
+- Spare wheel selection for weight accuracy
+- Troll driver's model, hands moving with steering wheel LOL

+# Existing Problems (that is mostly not going to be fixed)
+- Due to insufficient chassis Jbeam noding, in rare cases you may encounter chassis vibration.
+- All colors and materials are none adjustable, the color theme is fixed.
+(You can manually adjust in Material Editor though, but it's not RGB image so no simple way to change color)
+- Due to the way Automation exports (when I exported), all decals and skins are actual models instead of decal image.
+This means the skin and decal will sometimes clip through car model.
+Also, it will take more space to load
+- The opacity maps is not high resolution enough so there are jagged edges around the place where opacity map applies
+- Meshes are still Automation level so it may not be compatible to a full fledged mod